JustDooooIt/GMUI/README.md

 ```

-You can also use bidirectional binding for components:
+You can also use bidirectional binding for components :

 ```xml
 <LineEdit g-model="text"></LineEdit>